egn-egn/egn-egn.github.io/index.md

 ### Conclusion

+First I would like to offer my thanks to Alexandre Borges [@ale_sp_brazil](https://twitter.com/ale_sp_brazil) for incentivizing me to start writing this blog.
+You should definitely check his blog [exploitreversing.com](https://exploitreversing.com/)

 When I first needed to create a custom integration, I did not find much material talking about it, I hope that this can help someone.

-I also would like to offer my thanks to Alexandre Borges https://exploitreversing.com/ for incentivizing me to start writing this blog.